 Following a deployment in support of Operation New Dawn in Iraq, Price was invited back to West Point to run the Combating Terrorism Center, one of the nation’s leading terrorism research centers.
 As the CTC Director from 2012-2018, Price was responsible for briefing the nation’s most senior officials on the Center’s research.
 This included testifying in front of Congress and briefings to the Secretary of Defense, two CIA Directors, and the commanders of U.S. Special Operations Command, JSOC, and multiple geographic combatant commanders.
 He was promoted to Academy Professor in 2014.

 In addition to his CTC duties, Price was an assistant coach on the Army baseball team, winning a Patriot League regular-season championship and advancing to the NCAA regionals.
 He also served as the team’s Head Officer Representative, and later worked as the color commentator on radio, broadcasting games from Camden Yards and Fenway Park.
 Off the field, he worked with members of the Center for Enhanced Performance to improve the baseball team’s mental game.

 In 2018, Price retired from the military following a 20-year career to stand up the Buccino Leadership Institute, a four-year leadership program at Seton Hall University for competitively-selected undergraduate students.
-After seeing first-hand the impact he had working with Seton Hall’s Division-I athletes on their mental skills, he decided to start his own company.
+In only its 4th year in operation, the Institute was named the top leadership development program in the country by the Association of Leadership Educators in 2022.

-He created Top Mental Game in 2019 to work with elite athletes, coaches, and teams to help them perform at their best when it matters the most.
+He created Top Mental Game in 2019 to work with elite athletes, business leaders, and teams on mental performance and leadership so they can perform at their best when it matters the most.